 Netflix’s BEASTARS Season 2 has the potential to take the story into dangerous grounds as Legoshi investigates the mysterious killer behind the death of Tem.
-But how long will anime fans be waiting for BEASTARS Part 2?
+The question is how far the story will go.

-The BEASTARS manga’s ending is also coming into view.
-The creator has already been teasing when the series will end, although it’s hard to say how the ending will affect Legoshi x Haru.
+The BEASTARS manga’s ending finally happened and the final chapter was released in Weekly Shonen Champion magazine in October 2020.
+The creator had been teasing when the series would end, although we don’t want to spoil for anime-only fans how the ending will affect Legoshi x Haru.

 The project’s staff is composed of people who have worked on popular anime in the past.
 Director Shinichi Matsumi of Rage Of Bahamut Genesis fame is helming the project.
 Little Witch Academia writer Nanami Higuchi is creating the scripts.